Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation: Experiments

 \subsection{Implementation Details}

-\textbf{Data Curation.} Our training set combines 118K MSCOCO images and 85K optical flow samples collected from FlyingChairs~\cite{datasets-of-FlyingChiars}, FlyingChairs2~\cite{datasets-of-FlyingChiars2}, Sintel~\cite{datasets-of-Sintel}, and Spring~\cite{datasets-of-Spring}.
-All data are resized to $512{\times}512$.
+\textbf{Data Curation.} Our training set combines 118K MSCOCO~\cite{datasets-MSCOCO} images and 85K optical flow samples collected from FlyingChairs~\cite{datasets-of-FlyingChiars}, FlyingChairs2~\cite{datasets-of-FlyingChiars2}, Sintel~\cite{datasets-of-Sintel}, and Spring~\cite{datasets-of-Spring}.
+These flow datasets provide complementary supervision: planar synthetic motion, occlusions and motion boundaries, long-range non-rigid movie motion, and high-resolution detailed scene motion.
+All data are resized to $512{\times}512$, which exposes the embedder and decoder to resolution normalization during training.
 For evaluation, we construct a forensic-oriented benchmark covering five motion scenarios: \textit{Face}, \textit{Camera}, \textit{Animal}, \textit{Human-Environment (H-E)}, and \textit{Multi-Human (M-H)}.
-Each scenario is paired with manually crafted motion prompts consistent with scene semantics.
-Videos are generated using four representative I2V models—CogVideoX, Wan2.2, Kling2.1, and Dreamina S2.0—yielding 816 videos and 69K frames in total for the main experiments.
-Detailed dataset composition and prompt templates are provided in the \textit{Appendix~A} and \textit{Appendix~B}.
+As detailed in Table~\ref{tab:curated evaluation dataset}, the benchmark contains 204 source-prompt pairs: 50 FFHQ-1024~\cite{datasets-FFHQ} face images, 35 DIV2K~\cite{datasets-DIV2K} landscapes for camera motion, 19 DIV2K animal images, 22 single-person MSCOCO images with both subject-only and subject-camera prompts, and 28 multi-person MSCOCO images with subject and subject-camera prompts.
+The camera-motion subset covers translational movements (Dolly In/Out, Truck, and Pedestal), rotational movements (Pan, Tilt, and Roll), lens operations (Zoom In/Out), and challenging handheld motion.
+Each scenario is paired with manually crafted prompts that keep the requested motion physically plausible and consistent with scene semantics.
+For example, face and animal prompts emphasize local subject motion under a fixed camera, whereas camera prompts explicitly keep scene objects still and specify the camera trajectory.
+Videos are generated using four representative I2V models: CogVideoX-5B-I2V~\cite{videogen-CogVideoX} and Wan2.2-I2V-A14B~\cite{videogen-wan}, which produce 49-frame videos, and Kling2.1~\cite{videogen-kling} and Dreamina S2.0~\cite{videogen-dreamina}, which produce 121-frame videos.
+This yields 816 videos and 69,360 frames in total for the main experiments.
+Unlike standard deepfake benchmarks that mainly support real/fake classification, this benchmark keeps the protected source image, prompt category, generated video, and motion type together so that source recovery and temporal traceability can be evaluated.

+\textbf{Prompt Templates.} To make the benchmark reproducible and to avoid mixing semantically incompatible motions, each prompt is decomposed into source-scene description, subject/camera motion instruction, and camera-state constraint.
+Table~\ref{tab:prompt_templates} provides one representative template for each scenario type, illustrating how source-scene description, motion instruction, and camera constraint are combined.

-\textbf{Architecture.} FoT uses a ResUNet backbone with windowed self-attention, and the channel size of the learnable template $T$ is set to 3, to align with a motion predictor, which is built upon SEA-RAFT pre-trained on large-scale datasets.
+\textbf{Architecture.} FoT uses a UNet backbone with windowed self-attention, and the channel size of the learnable forensic template $T$ is set to 3, to align with a flow predictor built upon SEA-RAFT pre-trained on large-scale datasets.
 This design stabilizes training and ensures reliable template-guided motion modeling.